Neural Importance Resampling: A Practical Sampling Strategy for Neural Quantum States: Numerical experiments

 \subsection{Comparing NIR with DMRG}

-To demonstrate that our method performs competitively in the critical regime, we compute the dependence of the three lowest energy levels on $g$ in the range from $0$ to $6$.
+To demonstrate that our method performs competitively in the critical regime, we compute the dependence of the three lowest energy levels on $g$ in the range from $0$ to $6$ for $8\times8$ lattice.
 Fig. \ref{fig:energies_vs_g} presents the results and compares them with those obtained using the density matrix renormalization group (DMRG) \multicite{dmrg_Schollwock2011, tensor_nets_Orus2019} method, with the virtual bond dimension set to $100$.
 We used TeNPY \cite{tenpy} package to implement DMRG.
 The critical regime poses a significant general challenge for numerical studies as the correlation length diverges and the system becomes gapless, making the convergence slower.
 In particular, DMRG techniques rely on the low-entanglement approximation, and in large systems, they would need exponentially larger bond dimensions.
 On the absolute scale, both methods show good agreement and capture the closing and reopening of the energy gap for \ $g \in (2, 3)$.

-However, as shown in the right panel, the energy difference between NQS and DMRG depends strongly on $g$.
-In the ferromagnetic regime, both methods yield energies that agree up to numerical precision.
-Within the phase-transition region $g \in (2,3)$, NQS demonstrates its greatest advantage, which gradually diminishes as $g$ crosses over into the less challenging paramagnetic regime.
+To benchmark our results more precisely, we computed energies using four DMRG bond dimensions (25, 50, 100, and 200) and extrapolated to infinite bond dimension by fitting $E(\chi) = a + b (\chi + c)^d$, where $a$, $b$, $c$, and $d$ are fitted parameters.
+The right panel of Fig. \ref{fig:energies_vs_g} shows the energy error relative to these extrapolated values.
+The agreement is on the order of $~10^{-7}$ at low and high $g$, and on the order of $~10^{-5}$ near the critical region.